mcdemarco/the-new-kitchen-cookbook/bread/croissants.md

 [Emma Fontanella](https://www.emmafontanella.com/the-easiest-croissants) has an interesting dosi-style approach to making croissants without all the folding and chilling.

 You can freeze the dough before shaping, or the shaped croissants after rising.
 Defrost in the refrigerator before resuming where you left off.

+For mini croissants, cut the dough into about 18 triangles, chill the formed croissants only half an hour, and bake them about 15 minutes, reducing the temperature partway through.